Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

 model.add(MaxPooling2D(pool_size=(2,2)))
 ```

-The results are quite similar.
+The results are quite similar (the number of convolutional layers increasing from one to three from left to right in the figure below).
 Though, looking at the number of parameters, 31450, 8970 and 3610, respectively, we see that having more layers seem to be more efficient.

 ![](https://github.com/Svanteberg/DeepLearningCourse_UMU/blob/master/Lab1/Images/Number_of_layers_CNN.png)